hoobs-org/core/docs/api-reference.md

 > The clean action will remove the /persist folder.
 This addresses known issues when running Homebridge on a Mac.

 ## Accessory Control
-This API gives you access to monitor and control your accessories attached to Homebridge.
+This API gives you access to monitor and control your accessories attached to HOOBS.

 ```sh
 GET /accessories